Donald J. Cohen Fellows in Developmental Neuroscience

 Cynthia Belfleur, a Miami, Florida native, graduated with high honors from Spelman College in May 2020 with a Bachelor of Arts in Psychology with a mental health concentration.
 Her time at Spelman was spent heavily in the community as a Corella and Bertram Bonner Scholar and Ford First Gen Scholar, working in health and education systems and interning at the Georgia Center for Child Advocacy.
 She was a research assistant for various labs with varied interests, such as mindfulness and PTSD, and metacognition in flip chemistry classrooms.
 Cynthia also attended the Danish Institute for Study Abroad, located in Copenhagen, Denmark, to study positive psychology and mental health.
 After Spelman College, Cynthia worked as an inclusive ELA teacher at a Title I charter middle school in Memphis, TN, through Teach for America.

 Cynthia’s current role at the Marcus Autism Center is as the inaugural David Satcher Community Engagement Fellow.
 Her research at Marcus explores retrospective caregiver experiences of caretakers whose infants have participated in the Autism Center of Excellence (ACE) studies.
 By interrogating caregiver experiences, she hopes to understand and improve the Center’s relationships with families as they continue to utilize the Center for care.
 Concurrently, Cynthia is a research fellow at Morehouse School of Medicine working on Project GRIT under the Grady Trauma Project.
 The project focuses on capacity building, emphasizing resilience in African American women experiencing PTSD.
-Cynthia is also participating in the Georgia Leadership Education in Neurodevelopmental and Related Disabilities (GaLEND) at the Georgia State Center for Leadership in Disability.
+Cynthia also participated in the Georgia Leadership Education in Neurodevelopmental and Related Disabilities (GaLEND) at the Georgia State Center for Leadership in Disability.
 This interdisciplinary training program emphasizes providing coordinated, culturally competent, and family-centered care to children and their families.
 After completing her time as the Community Engagement Fellow, Cynthia will pursue a Ph.D. in clinical-community psychology, building on her passion for community engagement, education, policy, and mental health outcomes of marginalized communities.

-Roger Glass Fellow in Implementation Science
+ACCESS Fellows in Implementation Science

 Millena Yohannes graduated from Cornell University in 2022 with a B.A. in Sociology and a minor in Health Inequity.
 During her undergraduate studies, she worked as a research assistant on various sociological and psychological projects, such as tracking commonalities across sexual harassment complaints reported to Title IX offices; child development through play; purpose and identity; and community development.
 She gained exposure to translational research through her work as an RA in the Purpose and Identity Processes lab, working under Drs.
 Kaylin Ratner and Anthony Burrow to explore the effect of self driven learning on the psychosocial resources of adolescents, as well as exploring how translational research and engaged scholarship can enrich research for participants.
 Just as foundational to her time at Cornell was Millena’s community engagement experiences.
 Across all four years and even after graduation, Millena worked closely as a mentor, teacher, board member, and director for youth dance education and literacy program Ballet & Books.
 She also served as an ambassador for the Einhorn Center of Community Engagement at Cornell, where she worked to communicate tenets of community-engaged learning, the importance of deliberative critical reflection, understanding place and privilege, and mutual learning to the student body.